 Vitamin C Shower Filter Reviews

-Since there are a lot of skeptics who don’t believe that Vitamin C shower filters work, we decided to do a deep dive into current Sonaki shower filter reviews and the other filters in our Top 5.
+Since there are a lot of skeptics who don’t believe that Vitamin C shower filters work, we decided to do a deep dive into current Sonaki shower filter info and the other filters in our Top 5.
 We’re familiar with AquaBliss and trust them as a reputable shower filter manufacturer.

-- Installation is easy for everyone.
+- Installation is easy.

 - The Sonaki dual filter is recommended for people with blond hair who are experiencing a reddish tint or dry hair from chlorine exposure.

-- Most users notice that the chlorine smell is completely gone.
+- The chlorine smell is completely gone.

 - It appears that sfwater.org hit the nail on the head when they called out water filter companies for overestimating the life of the Vitamin C filters.